ringcentral/engage-digital-api-docs/docs/interactions/web-messaging/integration.md

 * “exp” : an expiration timestamp must be provided in the payload (via the “exp” key), and must be set to a future date (for example a date matching “now + 2 hours”).
 The expected format for this expiration date is a [Unix Timestamp](https://en.wikipedia.org/wiki/Unix_time) (integer).
 Our configured acceptable leeway is 10s

+The “uuid” key will become mandatory in a future release.

 #### Generation of the JWT

 For the headers, you must have the “typ”, “alg” and “kid” keys.
 The “kid” contains the `Key ID` of the key configured in the Engage Messaging Community in RingCentral Engage and used for the signature.